-the incorporation of Takeshima into Japan (in his report, the magistrate referred to Dokdo "being under our jurisdiction"), and the government ordered an investigation, but there is no evidence of the Japanese resident-general of Korea subsequently being approached with any inquiry regarding the matter, let alone any protest.
-The ROK government and researchers who support its position assert that "Korea's situation was such that it had been deprived of its diplomatic power and it was therefore not able to lodge any diplomatic protest," but this assertion is not based on historical records.
+In March 1906, a party from Shimane Prefecture stopped off at Ulleungdo as it was going to inspect Takeshima and informed Sim Heung-Taek, the magistrate of Uldo-gun [translator's note: the Korean county within which Ulleungdo was located], of the incorporation of Takeshima.
+The magistrate filed a report notifying the government of the Empire of Korea about the incorporation of Takeshima, and the government ordered an investigation, but there is no evidence of the Japanese resident-general of Korea subsequently being approached with any inquiry regarding the matter, let alone any protest.
+The ROK government and the researchers who support its position assert that "Korea's situation was such that it had been deprived of its diplomatic power and it was therefore not able to lodge any diplomatic protest", but this assertion is not based on historical records.